BrutLogic/cogni/doc/quickstart/how-cogni-works.md

 We want that:
 - Every time `ShellAgent` uses a tool, the output from the tool is appended to the conversation and the conversation is rehoped (sent back to the LLM)

+**Reminder of the important bits**:
+- `ShellAgent` middlewares chain is `prompt|gpt4|shellagent_loop`
+- Given the input used at the start of this doc, and knowing about the middleware flow, here's what we can expect to enter `shellagent_loop` (so, input went through the middlewares `prompt` that outputed a conv, then `gpt4` that trigger a LLM inference (ie, appended an `assistant` message to the conversation))

 ```
+            ╭───────────────────────╮
+            │ 🏳️ flags:             │
+            │     llm:   gpt4       │
+            │     rehop: False      │
+            │     hops:  1          │
+            ╰───────────────────────╯
 ╭━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╮
 │ 📟 system: (ShellAgent prompt...)                                                        │
 ╰━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╯